 A cut-price alternative to TV advertising is free TV advertising!
-If you can find an angle that TV editors could regard as newsworthy, you might gain valuable PR for your business.
+If you can find an angle that TV editors could regard as newsworthy, you might gain valuable PR for your business

 An internationally famous pop star visited Israel several years ago to give a concert.
 Over the weekend, he asked to go to a toy store.
 All the media followed him to a toy store near his hotel.
-The entire country soon discovered in which toy store the pop star spent \$3,000 in half an hour.
+The entire country soon discovered in which toy store the pop star spent \$3,000in half an hour.
 For years afterwards, the store owner had the TV coverage of the visit playing on closed loop video in the store.

-BROADCAST MEDIA CHECKLIST
+Broadcast Media Checklist

-Form of ad Why is this appropriate for your business?
+Form of PR Why is this appropriate for your business?
 Why is this not appropriate for your business?
 What do you want to achieve from this ad?
 How will you measure the effectiveness of this ad?

 Local radio

 National radio

 TV

 Cinema

 OTHER

-6 (IV) On-Line Media
+7-(4) On-Line Media

-There has never been a faster growing marketing tool than the Internet.
+There has never been a faster growing tool than the Internet. •

+Medium No Of Years To Reach 50 Million

-MEDIUM NO. OF YEARS TO REACH 50 MILLION Radio 30 years to attract 50 million listeners.
-TV 13 years to attract 50 million viewers.
-Internet 5 years to attract 50 million users.
+Radio 30 years to attract 50 million listeners

+TV 13 years to attract 50 million viewers

+Internet 5 years to attract 50 million users